gomods/athens/DEVELOPMENT.md

 Creating athensdockerdev_dev_1    ... done
 ```

-After that runs, Athens should be up and running and serving on post 3000.
+After that runs, Athens should be up and running and serving on port 3000.
 To test it out, run this command:

 ```console
 $ curl localhost:3000